LDEO-CREW/Pythonic-DISORT/disort4.0.99_f2py/f2py_README.md

 do not work on your system.
 We added this readme, the makefile, and a few lines of code (`Cf2py intent(in, out) [...]`) to `BDREF.f` and `DISORT.f` which are required by F2PY but have no impact on the FORTRAN code.
-Everything else is this directory is exactly Stamnes' DISORT 4.0.99 as downloaded from http://www.rtatmocn.com/disort/.
+Everything else in this directory is exactly Stamnes' DISORT 4.0.99 as downloaded from http://www.rtatmocn.com/disort/.